 Q. Can you take out a wall or build a new wall?

-A. Yes, we have an experienced licensed builder who can modify your room to suit your new renovation and who can check to see if walls or beams are load bearing.
+A. Yes, we have an experienced licensed builder who can modify your room to suit your new renovation and who can check to see if walls are load bearing.